Removing Mold From Drywall

 You can use this for scrubbing away the mold, but you have to leave it on the mold first for a few minutes.

 You’ll need to apply the vinegar solution every few days for the next two months or so to ensure that the mold doesn’t return.

 This is as effective as bleach, though it can change or fade white paint.
 So you need to first spot-test this cleaner to make sure you can live with the results.
 Most local stores offer hydrogen peroxide at a 3% solution, which ought to work when applied directly to the mold.
 Spray the mold directly, and then sit for about 10 minutes.

 After that, scrub the mold off and wipe down any excess moisture.
 You may have to repeat the entire process if you find any mold lingering afterward.

 If you’re going to use ammonia, use clear ammonia.
 Just don’t use it if you’ve already tried bleach on your drywall.
 Bleach doesn’t react well to other chemicals, and this combo will result in toxic gas.

 Actually, ammonia should be among your last options because it doesn’t really absorb into the drywall all that well anyway.

 This is the ultimate option if all your other efforts don’t work.
-You’ll have to cut out the affected drywall to get to the mold that has penetrated through your drywall.
-This will get mold spores coming out so you need a mask.
+You’ll have to cut out the affected drywall to get to the mold that has penetrated through your drywall, and this will get mold spores coming out, so you need a mask.

 At this point, you’re probably better served by having professional mold experts do the work for you.